padiketeku/EnvMonMod/EMM-Prac-9-Urban Sprawl Detection.md

 //filter by point of interest
 .filterBounds(poi)

-//filter by orbit pass
+//filter by orbit pass to make sure you have scenes from the same orbit pass .filter( ee.Filter.eq('orbitProperties_pass', 'DESCENDING'))
-.filter(
-  ee.Filter.eq('orbitProperties_pass', 'DESCENDING'))

-// filter by relative orbit number .filter(ee.Filter.eq('relativeOrbitNumber_start', 45))
+// filter by relative orbit number to make sure the images are from same incidence angle .filter(ee.Filter.eq('relativeOrbitNumber_start', 45))

-  //select the VV polarisation
+  //select the VV polarisation as it is more sensive to vertical objects such as buildings .select('VV')
-  .select('VV')

 ```